HarvardMapCollection/tutorials/census/obtaining-census-data/index.md

 3. On the Social Explorer landing page, select `Tables` from the left-hand menu.
 ![Screenshot of Tables button on Social Explorer](media/17.png)

-4. Since the housing variable is not collected in the full count every ten years, we need to refer the the more detailed surveys collected of _sample_ populations on a rolling basis, called the **American Community Survey (ACS)**.
+4. Since the housing variable is not collected in the full count every ten years, we need to refer the more detailed surveys collected of _sample_ populations on a rolling basis, called the **American Community Survey (ACS)**.
 Select `American Community Surveys (5-Year Estimates)`.

 5. Click `Begin Report` next to the 2015-2019 estimates.

-6. Under **Select a Geographic Type** choose `Census Tract` from the dropdown menu.
+6. Under **Select a Geographic Type** choose `140...Census Tract` from the dropdown menu.

 7. Under **Select a State** choose `Massachusetts` from the dropdown menu.